The Strong Gravitational Lens Finding Challenge: Lens finding methods

 Since Convolutional Neural Networks (CNNs) are central to many of the methods that will be described later, here we provide a brief general description of them.
 A CNN \citep{Fukushima1980,Lecun1998} is a multi-layer feed-forward neural network model, which is particularly well-suited for processing natural images.
 With the very recent advances of the \textit{Deep Learning} framework \citep{Lecun2015}, models based on CNN architectures have reached or even surpassed human accuracy in image classification tasks \citep{He2015a}.

 The fundamental building block of a CNN is the \textit{convolutional layer}.
 This element applies a set of convolution filters on an input image to produce a series of so-called \textit{feature maps}.
 The coefficients of these filters are free parameters that are learned by the model.
-The notation $n \times n - n_c$ to denote a convolutional layer using filters of size $n \times n$ pixels and outputting $n_c$ feature maps will be used.
+The notation $n \times n - n_c$ will signify a convolutional layer using filters of size $n \times n$ pixels and outputting $n_c$ feature maps.
 In typical architectures, the size of these convolution filters is kept small (i.e. 3x3 or 5x5 pixels) to limit the complexity of the model.

-Similarly to conventional fully-connected neural networks, convolution layers are typically followed by an element-wise activation function, which allows for the modeling of complex functional forms by introducing non-linearities in the model.
+Similarly to conventional fully-connected neural networks, convolution layers are typically followed by an element-wise activation function, which allows for the modelling of complex functional forms by introducing non-linearities in the model.
 Classical choices for activation functions include the sigmoid-shaped logistic function (or just sigmoid) $f(x) = 1/ (1 + \exp(-x))$ or the hyperbolic tangent function $f(x) = \tanh(x)$.
 However, much of the success of Deep Learning is due to the introduction of activation functions that do not saturate (become very close to one with very small derivatives), allowing for the efficient training of very deep architectures.
 The most common choice in modern deep learning models is the simple ReLU activation (for rectified linear unit) \citep{Nair2010} defined as $f(x) = \max(x, 0 )$.
 A closely related common alternative is the ELU activation (for Exponential Linear Unit) \citep{2015arXiv151107289C} defined as

 which often leads to better results in practice.

 Because the filters used in convolution layers are typically just a few pixels in size, to capture features on larger scales, CNNs rely on a multi-resolution approach by interleaving convolutional layers with \textit{pooling layers}, which apply a downsampling operation to the feature maps.
 The most common downsampling schemes are the max-pooling and average pooling strategies, which downsample an input image by taking respectively the maximum or average values within a given region (e.g. 2x2 patches for a downsampling of factor 2).